ci-group/revolve2/docs/source/tutorials/optimize_locomotion.rst

 =======================================================================
-Optimizing a modular robot for locomotion using CPPN+NEAT and Isaac Gym
+Optimizing a modular robot for locomotion using CPPNWIN and Isaac Gym
 =======================================================================
 The final results of this tutorial are available at ``<revolve2_source>/examples/optimize_modular>``.